Does Maple Wood Darken Over Time?

 The darkening of maple wood is a completely natural process and it’s hard to avoid.

-So, if the maple raw wood darken over time, the same goes with the furniture made of maple wood.
-They also will darken over years.
+So, if the maple raw wood darkens over time, the same goes with furniture made of maple wood.
+They also will darken over the years.

 The color change of maple wood furniture from bright and light white with reddish-brown hues will dramatically change to deep golden honey color.